The Price of Water (A Babushka Short Story)

 “That’s old,” she quipped, glancing at him with a teasing smile.
 “You’ve got to look out for yourself.”

-Lev sighed, letting his head fall back against the rough stone wall behind him.
 “What were you thinking?”
 Mina went on.
-“You stand up there like you’re some Shakespearean hero, rambling in Arabic.
+“You stand up there like you’re some hero from the qasidas, rambling in Arabic.
 We’re in Uzbekistan, Lev.
 They don’t speak Arabic here.”

 “They don’t?”
 Lev mumbled.
 He winced, finally registering the gravity of what he’d done.
 Standing up on that platform…it must’ve looked like a madman’s suicide attempt.
 But in the heat of the moment, it hadn’t mattered.
 The boys—their terror—had left him no choice.